openqasm/openqasm/source/language/pulses.rst

 :cite:`wilkesBestWayDesign1989` stimulus programs emitted by the controllers to implement each operation.
-In OpenQASM we expose access to this level of control with pulse-level definitions of gates and measurement with user-selectable pulse grammar.
-A future document will define a textualized representation of one such grammar, OpenPulse.
+In OpenQASM we expose access to this level of control with pulse-level definitions of gates and measurement using a text representation of OpenPulse.
-Here we restrict ourselves to defining the necessary interfaces within OpenQASM to these pulse-level definitions of gates and measurement.

 The entry point to such gate and measurement definitions is the ``defcal`` keyword analogous to the ``gate`` keyword, but where the ``defcal`` body specifies a pulse-level